On the geometry and dynamical formulation of the Sinkhorn algorithm for optimal transport: Introduction

 Here, $\rho_0$ and $\rho_1$ are two strictly positive and smooth densities with the same total mass relative to the Riemannian volume form, and $K_\varepsilon(x,y)$ is the heat kernel on $M$.
 In the special case $M=\RR^n$ then

 It is sometimes convenient to use the heat flow semi-group notation

 \begin{remark} The equations \eqref{eq:integral_equations} are almost linear for small $\varepsilon$.
 Indeed, they can be written

-where $(f,\varepsilon) \mapsto T_\varepsilon(f)$ is a $C^\infty$ function, for example in Sobolev topologies $H^s$.
+where $(f,\varepsilon) \mapsto T_\varepsilon(f)$ is a $C^\infty$ mapping, for example in Sobolev topologies $H^s$.
 Local existence and uniqueness of solutions to the integral equations~\eqref{eq:integral_equations} are obtained by standard Picard iterations.
 The extension to global results probably follow by standard techniques, but the question of \emph{convergence} as $s\to\infty$ (and possibly $\epsilon\to 0$ simultaneously) is subtle.
-To understand this dynamics, one could attempt backward error analysis on the continuous version of the system \eqref{eq:splitting_on_M_fg} below.
-I expect this would yield a connection to the non-linear parabolic equation studied by \citet{Be2020}, whose dynamics, he proved, approximates the dynamics of $\vect{f}^{(k)}\mapsto \vect{f}^{(k+1)}$ below. \end{remark}
+To approach it, one could attempt backward error analysis on the continuous version of the system \eqref{eq:splitting_on_M_fg} below.
+I expect this would yield a connection to the non-linear parabolic equation studied by Berman~\cite{Be2020}, whose dynamics, he proved, approximates the dynamics of $\vect{f}^{(k)}\mapsto \vect{f}^{(k+1)}$ below. \end{remark}

 Before discussing the geometric origin of the equations \eqref{eq:integral_equations}, let us see how the standard (discrete) Sinkhorn algorithm arise from the equations \eqref{eq:integral_equations}.